cscart/docs/en/user_guide/booking/faq.rst

    .. note::

        Usually, you as the marketplace administrator create such :doc:`features </user_guide/manage_products/features/product_features>` in advance, and vendors apply them to their products.
-But you can allow vendors to create their own custom features, if necessary.
+But you can :doc:`allow vendors to create their own custom features </user_guide/manage_products/features/vendor_features>`, if necessary.

    .. image:: img/filters.png
        :align: center